 We intend to use the net proceeds from this offering as follows: (a) approximately US\$ million for investing in our technology and product development; (b) approximately US\$ million for expanding our sales and marketing activities; and (c) the balance for other general corporate purposes, including expenditures relating to the expansion of our operations.
-See "Use agreed with the underwriters not to sell, transfer or dispose of any ADSs, ordinary shares or similar securities for a period of 180 days after the date of this prospectus.]
-See "Shares Eligible for Future Sale" and "Underwriting."
+See "Use of Proceeds" for more information.